Americans United for Life: Early history and mission

 AUL was founded in Washington, D.C. in 1971, two years prior to the nationwide legalization of abortion following the U.S. Supreme Court ruling in Roe v.
 Wade.
 The organization's first chairman of the board was Unitarian minister and then-Hollis Professor of Divinity at Harvard Divinity School, George Huntston Williams.
 Initially the group was involved in the intellectual debate surrounding abortion, but in 1975 the founders reorganized it into a legal organization.
 One of the group's early areas of focus was on building a case to persuade the Supreme Court to overturn its 1973 ruling.
 In 1987 the group outlined their plan to overturn Roe v.
 Wade in a book titled Abortion and the Constitution: Reversing Roe v.
 Wade Through the Courts.
 AUL was inspired by efforts of the National Association for the Advancement of Colored People in its strategy to impact legislation.
 The organization is a registered 501(c)(3) nonprofit, educational organization and public-interest law firm, with a specific interest in anti-abortion legislation.
 AUL's areas of legal interest include abortion, infanticide, euthanasia, stem cell research, and human cloning.

 During the first half of the 1970s, Eugene Diamond of AUL argued that abortion was dangerous to women's health.
 Charles Rice, a professor at Fordham Law School, who was active in the AUL argued that "birth control fever" had infected American society.
 Early on, the organization did not oppose all forms of abortion.
 Some within the organization also supported a legal right to contraceptives.
-When the organization did not decide to condemn all forms of abortion, a number of member left and formed the United States Coalition for Life (USCL).
+When the organization did not decide to condemn all forms of abortion, a number of members left and formed the United States Coalition for Life (USCL).